 Chemotherapy can be used for different reasons:

-- To achieve remission or cure – In many cases, chemotherapy causes the signs and symptoms of cancer to reduce or disappear (often referred to as remission or complete response).
-The treatment may be called curative chemotherapy.
+- To achieve remission or cure – Chemotherapy may be given as the main treatment with the aim of causing the signs and symptoms of cancer to reduce or disappear (often referred to as remission or complete response).

-- To help other treatments – Chemotherapy is sometimes given either before or after other treatments.
-Used before (neoadjuvant therapy) the aim is to reduce the cancer so the other treatment can be more effective.
-If chemotherapy is given after your main treatment (adjuvant therapy), the aim is to get rid of any remaining cancer cells.
-Chemotherapy is often given with radiation therapy to make the radiation therapy more effective.
+- To help other treatments – Chemotherapy can be given before or after other treatments, such as surgery or radiation.
+If used before (neoadjuvant therapy) the aim is to shrink the cancer so the other treatment (usually surgery) is more effective.
+If given after (adjuvant therapy), the aim is to get rid of any remaining cancer cells.
+Chemotherapy is often given with radiation therapy to make the radiation therapy more effective (chemoradiation).

-- To control the cancer – Even if chemotherapy cannot achieve remission or complete response, it may be used to control the cancers growth for an extended period of time.
-This may be called palliative chemotherapy.
+- To control the cancer – Even if chemotherapy cannot achieve remission or complete response (see above), it may be used to control how the cancer is growing and stop it spreading for a period of time.
+This is known as palliative chemotherapy.

 - To relieve symptoms – By shrinking a cancer that is causing pain or other symptoms, chemotherapy can improve quality of life.
-This is also called palliative treatment.
+This is also called palliative chemotherapy.

 - To stop cancer coming back – Chemotherapy might continue for months or years after remission.
 This is called maintenance chemotherapy, and it may be given with other drug therapies.
 It aims to prevent or delay the cancer returning.

 Chemotherapy is most often given via a vein (intravenously).
-It is sometimes given in other ways, such as tablets you swallow (oral chemotherapy), as a cream, or as injections into different parts of the body.The choice depends on the type of cancer being treated and the chemotherapy drugs being used.
+It is sometimes given in other ways, such as tablets you swallow (oral chemotherapy), as a cream you apply to your skin, or as injections into different parts of the body.The choice depends on the type of cancer being treated and the chemotherapy drugs being used.
 Your treating team will decide which is the most appropriate way to deliver the drugs.

 Having a needle inserted for intravenous chemotherapy may feel like having your blood taken.